Is an Airedale Terrier for you?

 Training

 While Airedales are very smart, they are not always obedient!
 They can almost always find something much more important to do than come when called.
-Airedales do not respond well to heavy-handed training methods.
-Training efforts are most successful if they are based on praise rather than punishment.
+Positive reinforcement training is most effective in training your Airedale.
+Some breeds will joyfully do the same task repeatedly – not Airedales!
+Drills and repetitive exercises will likely be ignored.

 Allergies